-According to the IEA (International Energy Agency), renewable energy capacity will rise rapidly over the next five years, accounting for approximately 95 percent of the increase in worldwide power capacity through 2026.
+According to the IEA (International Energy Agency), global renewable power growth is projected to rise rapidly over the next five years, accounting for approximately 95 percent of the increase in worldwide power capacity through 2026.
 Renewable power capacity will expand by more than 60% between 2020 and 2026, reaching more than 4,800 GW.

 - International cooperation – Vietnamese enterprise’s “key” in the field of wind power